By Theodore Roosevelt, 1895

 Immediately, General Antonio Lopez de Santa Anna, the Dictator of Mexico, gathered a large army and invaded Texas.
 The slender forces of the settlers were unable to meet his hosts.
 They were pressed back by the Mexicans, and dreadful atrocities were committed by Santa Anna and his lieutenants.
 In the United States, there was great enthusiasm for the struggling Texans, and many bold backwoodsmen and Indian-fighters swarmed to their help.
 Among them, the two most famous were Sam Houston and David Crockett.
 Houston was the younger man and had already led an extraordinary and varied career.
 When a mere lad he had run away from home and joined the Cherokee, living among them for some years; then he returned home.
 He had fought under Andrew Jackson in his campaigns against the Creek Indians and had been severely wounded at the battle Horseshoe Bend.
 He had risen to the highest political honors in his State, becoming governor of Tennessee; and then suddenly, in a fit of moody longing for the life of the wilderness, he gave up his governorship, left the state, and crossed the Mississippi River, going to join his old comrades, the Cherokee, in their new home along the waters of the Arkansas River.
 Here, he dressed, lived, fought, hunted, and drank precisely like any Indian, becoming one of the chiefs.

 David Crockett journeyed south, by boat and horse, making his way steadily toward the distant plains where the Texans were waging their life-and-death fight.
-Texas was a wild place in those days, and the old hunter had more than one hairbreadth escape from Indians, desperadoes, and savage beasts, ere he got to the neighborhood of San Antonio, and joined another adventurer, a bee-hunter, bent on the same errand as himself.
-The two had been in ignorance of exactly what the situation in Texas was; but they soon found that the Mexican army was marching toward San Antonio, whither they were going.
-Near the town was an old Spanish fort, the <style=”margin-top: 0; margin-bottom: 0″> Alamo, in which the hundred and fifty American defenders of the place had gathered.
+Texas was a wild place in those days, and the old hunter had more than one hairbreadth escape from Indians, desperadoes, and savage beasts.
+He then made his way to San Antonio, where 150 American defenders of the place had gathered at the Alamo.